OfficeDev/office-js-docs/reference/excel/pivottablecollection.md

 void

 ### refreshAll()
-Refreshes all the PivotTables in the collection.
+Refreshes all the pivot tables in the collection.

 #### Syntax
 ```js